sdiehl/wiwinwlh/tutorial.md

 import Protolude
 ```

-Others examples in the design space include, your mileage may vary with these.
+Other examples for alternative Preludes include (your mileage may vary with these):

 * [base-prelude](http://hackage.haskell.org/package/base-prelude)
 * [basic-prelude](http://hackage.haskell.org/package/basic-prelude)